mycrew-online/.github/profile/README.md

 **My Crew Online** is the comprehensive hub for flight simulation communities.
 We bring virtual aviators together through:

-- **Virtual Airlines** - Professional flight simulation organizations and career progression
-- **Crew Coordination** - Tools to organize flights, events, and group activities
 - **Flight Tracking** - Real-time monitoring and logging of virtual flights
 - **Community Events** - Group flights, air shows, and aviation challenges
 - **Training Programs** - Educational resources for pilots of all skill levels

 ## 🛠️ Our Aviation Technology

-Built for pilots, by pilots, using cutting-edge technology:
+Built for sim pilots, by sim pilots, using cutting-edge technology:

 - **Real-time Flight Tracking** - Live monitoring of community flights
 - **Multi-Simulator Support** - Compatible with MSFS, X-Plane, P3D, and more
-- **Voice Integration** - VATSIM/IVAO integration for realistic ATC communications
-- **Weather Systems** - Real-world weather data integration
-- **Aircraft Management** - Fleet tracking and maintenance scheduling
-- **Route Planning** - Advanced flight planning and navigation tools

 ## 🎯 Our Mission